 Student Employees at the Student Farm

-We are hiring for multiple positions in the Market Garden, Eco Garden, Flower Project, and with Fresh Focus!
-Learn more in this news article.
-Applications due April 28, 2021.
+We are hiring for multiple positions in the Market Garden, Eco Garden, Flower Project, Fresh Focus, and SCOPE!
+Programs hire usually in the spring, fall, and winter quarters.

 The Student Farm employs undergraduate and graduate students.
 Most student employees already have significant experience at the Student Farm through volunteer, internship, or course participation or experience at other similar gardens and farms.
 Employment opportunities in the Fresh Focus, Market Garden and Ecological Garden (see below) are open to both undergraduate and graduate students.
 There are also graduate student TA positions for courses that are hosted by the Student Farm, including PLS 193: Garden and Farm-Based Experiential Education Methods and PLS 49: Organic Crop Production Practices.

 Ecological Garden and Flower Project Employment

 There are 3-5 employees each year in the Ecological Garden and Flower Project hired as “Lead Student Gardeners” (LSG).
 These employees guide interns and volunteers working in gardening crews of 3-6 people to maintain all aspects of the Ecological Garden site or Flower Project.
 To qualify for this position, a student must be a competent gardener with previous experience in organic gardening practices as well as a strong commitment to sharing skills and knowledge with others.
 LSGs meet weekly with lead EG staff to determine overall management of the site.
 It is ideal that any applicant has previous experience at the Student Farm.
 Job announcements will be posted on this page.
-For more information about the Ecological Garden contact Ecological Garden Coordinator at email@example.com.
+For more information about the Ecological Garden contact Julia Schreiber, the Ecological Garden Coordinator at email@example.com

 Fresh Focus Employment